-- (2) Represents receipts and expenditures of impact fee activity only; miscellaneous revenues/transfers of \$285,318 were received from Nevada Palmetto Grove sales proceeds as transfers for matching funds for both the Barton School House Project (\$250,000) and Skate Park Project (35,318). - (3) Represents receipts and expenditures of impact fee activity only; miscellaneous revenues/transfers of \$465,912 were received from Nevada Palmetto Grove sales proceeds to reimburse expenditures for both Heritage Park off-site improvements (\$400,000) and Skate Park Project design costs (65,912).
+- (2) Represents receipts and expenditures of impact fee activity only; miscellaneous revenues/transfers of \$285,318 were received from Nevada Palmetto Grove sales proceeds as transfers for matching funds for both the Barton School House Project (\$250,000) and Skate Park Project (35,318). - (3) Represents receipts and expenditures of impact fee activity only; miscellaneous revenues/transfers of \$465,912 were received from Nevada Palmetto Grove sales proceeds to reimburse expenditures for both Heritage Park off-site improvements (\$400,000) and Skate Park Project design costs (65,912). - (4) Represents receipts and expenditures of impact fee activity only; miscellaneous revenues/transfers of \$101,531 were received from Nevada Palmetto Grove sales proceeds and community donations to reimburse expenditures for the Skate Park Project design & project-related costs (\$16,850 to date).

-Receipts consist of \$2,454 in investment income, \$146,532 in fees.
+Receipts consist of \$2,188 in investment income, \$224,384 in fees.

-Disbursements during Fiscal Year 2016-2017 totaled \$138,012 and consisted of \$107,105 in principal, interest, and fees associated with the State I-Bank loan for the Sports Park, \$2,973 in staff costs for project management, \$451 in project-related postage and advertising services, and \$2,931 in administrative costs.
-As well, disbursements included \$17,202 for Orange Street Alley Park capital improvements, comprising roughly 3.6% of the total Orange Street Alley Park project.
-Lastly, disbursements were made in the amount of \$7,350 for geotechnical/soils testing and observation for Heritage Park, comprising approximately 0.63% of the total Heritage Park Project.
+Disbursements during Fiscal Year 2017-2018 totaled \$179,944 and consisted of \$106,917 in principal, interest, and fees associated with the State I-Bank loan for the Sports Park, \$45,654 in engineering costs related to the offsite improvements for Heritage Park, \$15,900 in personnel costs for project management & oversight for the Skate Park and Heritage Park projects, and \$4,488 in administrative costs.
+As well, disbursements included \$6,985 for the installation of a water meter to facilitate irrigation of the Zanja Trail Linear Park.